Hotmoka/hotmoka/tutorial/Takamaka.md

 ```

 For those who do not appreciate Java 8 streams, the same result can be obtained with
-a more traditional (and more gas-hungry) code:
+a more traditional (and gas-hungrier) code:

 ```java
 @Override